ovgu-ailab/lgm2025/reading7.md

 was a revolutionary model that generated audio in an autoregressive manner.
 It's basically PixelCNN in 1D.
 - [VQ-VAE](https://arxiv.org/pdf/1711.00937.pdf) encodes data in a lower-dimensional space and then uses an autoregressive model on that space.
-There i https://arxiv.org/pdf/1906.00446.pdf) which uses a multi-level approach to generate very high-quality images.
+There is also h[VQ-VAE2](ttps://arxiv.org/pdf/1906.00446.pdf) which uses a multi-level approach to generate very high-quality images.

 ## Large Language Models